KushagraJaiswal0301/Number-Recognising-AI-/README.md

 # Number-Recognising-AI-
-For making an AI that is able to recognise numbers (-∞ to ∞)
+For making an AI that is able to recognise numbers (-∞ to ∞) in human handwriting